 There are a number of excellent research centers including Biological Fluid Dynamics Research, the Center for Science and Engineering of Materials, the Donna and Benjamin M. Rosen Bioengineering Center, the Laboratory for Global Environmental Science, the Physical Biology Center for Ultrafast Science and Technology, and the Resnick Sustainability Institute.

-There have been four Nobel Laureates associated with the Chemistry Department: Linus Pauling, Rudy A. Marcus, Ahmed Zewail, and most recently Robert Grubbs.
+There have been 5 Nobel Laureates associated with the Chemistry Department: Linus Pauling, Rudy A. Marcus, Ahmed Zewail, Robert Grubbs, and Frances Arnold, who was awarded the Nobel Prize in Chemistry in October of 2018 (the 5th woman to have ever done so).
 The researchers have been recognized for their work in the nature of the chemical bond, the co-discovery of neptunium, the invention of the pH meter, and the founding of the semiconductor chip-making company.

 - See Caltech's ranking among "The 50 Best Physics Programs in the World Today."